 K-means - A well-known method of vector quantization, popular for cluster analysis.

-K-means clustering aims to partition N observations into k clusters in which each observation belongs to the cluster with the nearest mean We used python sklearn implementation with up to 50 clusters and Euclidian distance function.
+K-means clustering aims to partition N observations into k clusters in which each observation belongs to the cluster with the nearest mean.
+We used python sklearn implementation with up to 50 clusters and Euclidian distance function.

 Principal component analysis (PCA) - PCA is a method for performing a transformation of the data that maximizes the variance in the new axes.
 It projects high dimensional data into a low dimensional sub-space.
 In general, handling high dimensional data using clustering techniques obviously a difficult task in terms of higher number of variables involved.
 In order to improve the efficiency, the noisy and outlier data may be removed (Napoleon and Pavalakodi, 2011).
 We used python sklearn TruncatedSVD library with different number of components.